Organ of Zuckerkandl

 Its physiological role is thought to be of greatest importance during the early gestational period as a homeostatic regulator of blood pressure, secreting catecholamines into the fetal circulation.
 The organ regresses at the end of gestation and following birth to form the aorticosympathetic group of the adult paraganglia.

-The organs of Zuckerkandl are not often visualized radiologically unless they are involved by a pathologic process.
-Such include
+The organs of Zuckerkandl are not often visualized radiologically unless they are involved in a pathologic process, including:

 - 1. Saurborn DP, Kruskal JB, Stillman IE et-al. Best cases from the AFIP: paraganglioma of the organs of Zuckerkandl.
 Radiographics.
 23 (5): 1279-86. doi:10.1148/rg.235035022 - Pubmed citation

 - 2. Dluhy RG.
 Pheochromocytoma--death of an axiom.
 N. Engl.
 J. Med.
 2002;346 (19): 1486-8. doi:10.1056/NEJM200205093461911 - Pubmed citation